colenelson0/cs-hello-world/README.md

 # Overview

-This program prints "Hello, World" to the user, receives the user's name as input, and prints a greeting to the user.
+This program prints "Hello, World" to the user, pauses for 1 second, prompts the user to input their name, and uses the input to print a greeting to the user.

 The purpose of the program is to show others that I have preexisting programming knowledge and experience.